Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 \subsubsection{Gradient descent}

 Gradient descent is a powerful approach for solving a wide range of optimization problems, and it is a ubiquitous approach in machine learning \cite{ruder2016overview, nesterov1983method}.
 However, it is not immediately applicable to the problem of finding good macroscale networks, because we need to optimize $EI$ as a function of a set partition (coarse-graining), but this function is not differentiable, which is a requirement for performing gradient descent.
 Given a network with $n$ nodes, we relax the problem by replacing the set partition with a matrix $M \in \mathbb{R}^{n \times n}$ with entries $m_{i\mu}=\Pr(v_i \in v_\mu)$ for micro-node, $v_i$, and macro-node, $v_\mu$.
-For the purposes of optimization, this matrix is represented as unconstrained real numbers, to which the softmax function (which can be interpreted as a differentiable approximation of the argmax function) is applied to obtain normalized probability distributions.
-Using this relaxation, the $EI$ of the ``probabilistic'' coarse graining becomes a differentiable function of $M$ and the network adjacency matrix, allowing $M$ to be optimized using gradient descent with momentum. $M$ is initialized randomly, and updated until convergence, or up until a certain number of iterations.
+Intuitively, the entries $m_{i\mu}$ represent how confident the algorithm is that node $i$ should be placed in macro-node $\mu$ in order to maximize the $EI$ at the macro-scale.
+For the purposes of optimization, this matrix is represented as unconstrained real numbers, to which the softmax function $\sigma(\mathbf{x}) = \exp{x_i}/\sum_{j=1}^k \exp{x_j}$ for $\mathbf{x}=(x_1,...,x_k) \in \mathbb{R}^k $ and $i = 1,...,k$ is applied to normalize the the columns of \textit{M} into valid probability distributions.
+Using this relaxation, we can compute the $EI$ of the ``probabilistic'' coarse graining as a differentiable function of $M$ and the network adjacency matrix, allowing $M$ to be optimized using gradient descent with momentum.
+Specifically, we obtain the candidate macroscale network by multiplying the microscale adjacency matrix by $M$ and then we compute the $EI$ of the macroscale network as a function of $M$ and the network adjacency matrix, compute the gradient of the $EI$ with respect to $M$, and use this gradient to maximize the $EI$ using a standard gradient descent algorithm. $M$ is initialized randomly, and updated until convergence, or up until a certain number of iterations.
 When it converges, the result is a ``deterministic'' coarse graining which can be interpreted in the same way as the outputs of the previous two algorithms.
 A disadvantage of this approach is that the convergence of $M$ depends on the random initialization, so multiple runs on the same network may produce different results.
 Performance also depends on the learning rate used in gradient descent, and the maximum number of iterations allowed.

 The time complexity of a single iteration of the gradient descent algorithm is dominated by a constant number of matrix multiplications, where the matrix sizes correspond to the size of the network being coarse-grained, so a single iteration can be done naively in $O(n^3)$.
 Since at most only a constant number of iterations are performed (while in practice this constant is large), the overall time complexity of this approach is also $O(n^3)$.
 While the performance of this algorithm is asymptotically equivalent to that of the spectral approach, in practice the spectral algorithm is much faster on all instances of reasonable size.